jorgschonau/HallowedByThyDataFrame/README.md

 # HallowedByThyDataFrame

-This is a new project, which will be about text analysis of Iron Maiden songs and possibly als other lyrics of other bands!
+This is a new project, which will be about text analysis of Iron Maiden songs and possibly also other lyrics of other bands!